tvarovski/MutationLoadAssess/README.md

 ---
 ## Results

-Preliminary Results from Mutect2 analysis follow the expectations.
+Preliminary Results from Mutect2 analysis follow the expectations with C->T mutations constituting the majority of the new variants.
+Interestingly, in corcordance with the results described by the research article #2 there seems to be no corellation between the location of the biopsied sample and observed signature which suggests that the even a short exposure intervals can have a measurable outcome.

 ![Preliminary_Results](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/figures/Preliminary_Result_Mutect.png?raw=true)

+Preliminary summary of the mutation spectra:

 | Sample_Name |	Substitution_Type | Events |
 | --- | --- | --- |